-Policies and procedures for employing and recruiting staff
+Employing and recruiting staff

 As well as having policies and procedures for delivering our services, we also have documents setting out how we will employ and recruit staff, to ensure these processes are fair and transparent.
 We make information available on what is involved in Working for us, as well as a list of Current job vacancies.

 Excellent customer service is at the heart of Derby Homes.
-We have a clear set of Local Offers setting out what customers should expect from all our services and how to contact us if these are not met.
+We have a clear set of , setting out what customers should expect from all our services and how to contact us if these are not met.
 Where customers feel our service has exceeded or failed to meet their expectations, they can use our online customer feedback form to let us know.
 Feedback can be given in a variety of ways but one of these is through our Customer Feedback form.
 We provide information on a range of feedback data, including number of complaints received

-Please see our Library for other policies.
+Please see our Library (Needs amending/new link) for other policies.

-Records management and personal data policies
+Records management and personal data

 Our Freedom of Information Policy and Data Protection Policy cover how we comply with the Data Protection Act to keep information secure, ensure it is retained appropriately and how it is shared with other organisations where appropriate.